nf-core/funcscan/paper/paper.md

 Since these tools are often developed as stand-alone tools with specific databases they have to be executed separately.
 This impedes scalability due to inefficiency and additionally poses an increased risk of lowering reproducibility when executed manually.
 While some tools are available as software containers (e.g. via Docker, Singularity), thus helping reproducibility of results, they often require a series of steps to prepare input data and manually store and filter results.
-Additionally, stand-alone tools have their own unique output format, making cross-comparison of the results between different tools nontrivial, and often results in manual processing and inspection - again further restricting scalability.
+Additionally, stand-alone tools have their own unique output formats, making cross-comparison of the results between different tools nontrivial, and often results in manual processing and inspection - again further restricting scalability.

 Previous efforts to scale up the predictive power of different tools for functional gene prediction include pipelines such as mettannotator, bacannot, SqueezeMeta, MetaErg, METABOLIC, HT-ARGfinder, ARGs-OAP, PathoFact, and antiSMASH.
-However, to our knowledge, no pipeline has been created that allows for the identification and prediction of antimicrobial peptide (AMP) genes, ARGs, and biosynthetic gene clusters (BGCs) simultaneously from multiple samples in a harmonised manner.
+However, to our knowledge, no pipeline has been created that allows for the identification and prediction of antimicrobial peptide (AMP) genes, ARGs, biosynthetic gene clusters (BGCs), carbohydrate-active enzymes (CAZymes), and CAZyme gene clusters (CGCs) simultaneously from multiple samples in a harmonised manner.
 Additionally, extensive command-line knowledge and manual installation of software dependencies are required to run many of these existing pipelines.
 This effectively precludes their use by biochemists, biomolecular scientists, and biologists who typically have limited computational training.

 Here, we present nf-core/funcscan, a Nextflow pipeline following nf-core best practices for the simultaneous screening of multiple functional and biosynthetic components from assembled microbial contiguous sequences (contigs).
-The pipeline predicts ARGs, BGCs, AMP-encoding genes, and provides taxonomic information of the producing organisms from (meta)genomic sequences parallel in a portable, reproducible, and scalable manner.
+The pipeline predicts ARGs, BGCs, AMP-encoding genes, CAZymes, CGCs, and provides taxonomic information of the producing organisms from (meta)genomic sequences parallel in a portable, reproducible, and scalable manner.
-This allows researchers to obtain a holistic view on the genomic context of identified genes for downstream analyses in the context of antimicrobial resistance
+This allows researchers to obtain a holistic view on the genomic context of identified genes for downstream analyses in the context of antimicrobial resistance.

 # State of the field